ManuOtel/sleep-time-series/README.md

 - Real-time inference API endpoint
 - Visualization tools for data analysis
 - Comprehensive testing and validation framework
+> 📖 For a detailed technical explanation of the system architecture, data processing pipeline, and model performance analysis, please see [README.MD](docs/README.MD).

 ## Quick Start